 If that’s the case, it’s okay to drop the center head down a little bit. +/- 6″ up or down is a good rule of thumb.
 A slightly lower center head can also help make sure you have your front plate covered well too, if applicable.

-When it comes to rear installs, these are pretty standard.
+When it comes to rear installs, placement is pretty similar across different vehicles.
 Most people install just above the license plate towards the tail lights.
 It’s generally pretty easy to run the wires in through the license plate light area.

 With some cars the license plate is way down low, far away from the tail lights.
 Take a look at the Infiniti G37.

 You’ll see here that the standard placement location in green just above the rear plate is pretty far away from the tail lights.